qbead/qbeadWebsite/content/book/quickstart.md

 <!--TODO: Needs new image, probably a drawing.-->
 ![Upload programs to your SpinWheel using the `Upload` button (highlighted in white).](/images/quickstart/upload_button_screenshot.png "Upload programs to your SpinWheel using the `Upload` button (highlighted in white).")

-To test that your SpinWheel is working properly, you can install a new program from the example files to animate your SpinWheel.
+To test that your SpinWheel is working properly, you can install a new program, or sketch, from the example files to animate your SpinWheel.
 Choose a file to install by opening `File→ Examples→ SpinWearables` and picking one of the examples.
 For instance, pick `BlinkingFirmware` and upload it by pressing the upload button (the arrow at the top).
 Now your SpinWheel will have the new colorful blinking one (from `BlinkingFirmware`) you just uploaded.

 Doing this will overwrite the preloaded sketch that came on your SpinWheel.
 If you want your SpinWheel to have the sketch that was preloaded on the SpinWheel again, simply download the 'SpinWheelStockFirmware' from the SpinWearables examples.